 Geraint joined the University of Surrey in 2017 as a Research Fellow on the AHRC funded Collocaid Project.
 The project involves combining corpus-based lexicographical data and text editors to help writers of English for Academic Purposes.
-Geraint is currently a candidate for a PhD in Language and Translation Sciences at Universitat Pompeu Fabra Barcelona.
+Geraint has a PhD in Language and Translation Sciences at Universitat Pompeu Fabra Barcelona.
 Geraint's doctoral scholarship, awarded by the Universitat Pompeu Fabra and the University Institute for Applied Linguistics (IULA), supported his research on disciplinary differences in English for Academic Purposes and their representation in lexicographical resources and teaching materials.

 Geraint specialises in ESP lexicography (with particular emphasis on EAP), the use of corpora in language teaching and translation, and digital learning environments.
 He is particularly interested in phraseological approaches to language teaching

 Geraint is a member of the European Association for Lexicography (EURALEX) and the Spanish Association of Applied Linguistics (AESLA)

 Frankenberg-Garcia Ana, Lew R, Roberts J, Rees Geraint, Sharma N (2018) Developing a writing assistant to help EAP writers with collocations in real time, ReCALL 31 (1) pp. 23-39 Cambridge University Press

 Roberts Jonathan C., Frankenberg-Garcia Ana, Lew Robert, Rees Geraint, Sharma Nirwan (2018) Visualisation Approaches for Corpus Linguistics: towards Visual Integration of Data-Driven Learning, 3rd Workshop on Visualization for the Digital Humanities ?
 Vis4DH 2018 pp. 1-5 Institute of Electrical and Electronics Engineers (IEEE)